-When doing database training the other week to migrate some poor fellows from Oracle to PostgreSQL I was confronted with a simple question: “How many users can you have in PostgreSQL?”.
-Obviously somebody has made some bad experiences with other databases or Oracle in particular to come up with this kind of question.
+When doing database training the other week, to migrate some poor fellows from Oracle to PostgreSQL, I was confronted with this simple question: “How many users can you have in PostgreSQL?”.
+Obviously somebody has made some bad experiences with other databases, or Oracle in particular, to come up with this kind of question.
 “Well, as many as you want.
 How many do you need?”.
-After some brief discussion it seems that people just did not believe in what I said so I decided to simply show them, how easily a large number of database users can be created in no time.
+After some brief discussion it seems that people just did not believe in what I said.
+So I decided to show them, how easily a large number of database users can be created in no time.

 Creating a large number of users

 The good thing about PostgreSQL is that DDLs can happen inside transactions.
-As user creation is done by DDLs it is possible to create all those new accounts in a single transaction.
-Also 1 million users is a lot so we clearly don’t want to compile this list by hand.
-And: The entire thing has to happen within 5 minutes at a training course.
+As user creation is done by DDLs, it is possible to create all those new accounts in a single transaction.
+Also 1 million users is a lot, so we clearly don’t want to compile this list by hand.
+And: The entire process has to be done within 5 minutes at a training course.

 In short: It had to be fast, so I decided to come up with the following script…

 BEGIN; SELECT 'CREATE USER xy' || id FROM generate_series(1, 1000000) AS id; \gexec COMMIT;

-What it does is simply to generate a couple of SQL commands, which do exactly what I want.
+It simply generates a couple of SQL commands, which do exactly what I want.
 Here is the output:

 test=# SELECT 'CREATE USER xy' || id FROM generate_series(1, 1000000) AS id; ?column? ----------------------- CREATE USER xy1 CREATE USER xy2 CREATE USER xy3 CREATE USER xy4 CREATE USER xy5 CREATE USER xy6 CREATE USER xy7